NSW Climate and Energy Action

 • AEMO Services

-The Minister has authorised the Review, which will be conducted in line with the Terms of Reference.
+The Minister authorised the Review, which was conducted in line with the Terms of Reference.

 Options Paper

-The Review team has released an Options Paper for consultation.
-It draws on initial stakeholder feedback, setting out a detailed problem definition, final assessment framework, and proposing a range of options for reform.
+The Review Panel then released an Options Paper (PDF, 1.8 MB) setting out a detailed problem definition, final assessment framework, and proposing a range of options for reform.
+This consultation informed the development of the Interim Report.